andyngh/noHiC-Snakemake/README.md

 **HiFi Reads Preparation**

 To prepare the HiFi reads for this tutorial, you will need to install [SRA Toolkit](https://anaconda.org/channels/bioconda/packages/sra-tools/overview) and download the prebuilt binary of [TGSFilter](https://github.com/HuiyangYu/TGSFilter/releases/tag/v1.10).
+Then, run the following commands.

 ```bash
 prefetch --max-size 200G ERR10084604